shkrt/trainer_plugin/README.md

 `rake db:migrate`

-- In your ApplicationController:

-`include TrainerPlugin`

-- In newly generated `config/initializers/trainer_plugin.rb`, customize string representation of your `User/Profile/Account` etc. model
+- In newly generated `config/initializers/trainer_plugin.rb`, enter string representation of your `User/Profile/Account` etc. model.
+You should enter exactly the same string that you passed as last argument to generator.

 ```ruby
 TrainerPlugin.configure do |config|